Enjoying Joy

 A clear, gentle guide to help you know if this work is right for you.

-These courses aren’t for everyone — and that’s okay.
+Joy Curious isn’t for everyone and that’s okay.

 Here’s how to know if this is your space: